daveknippers/KaliRoulette/README.md

 SOFTWARE.

 # Donations
-On the off chance this has brought joy to your life and you wish to give something, here's some cryptocurrency addresses for donations
+On the off chance this has brought joy to your life and you wish to give something, here's some cryptocurrency addresses for donations.

+XMR: 47Du9LaABQmgzt91kY4gkH4cFWeEfaS45BvhYwbv2o5iE5nFA4UnjmugSaymAnfrinYpGqS3VWJKyJguqCFFQpLaTn1eQbB
 LTC: LKwk49H3kcXJEtJ8dPvXzHaKVSrmASS3Kz
 BTC: 14nWWjyktGzoy6kWuFn8isXmdmHdLRxtrD

-XMR: 47Du9LaABQmgzt91kY4gkH4cFWeEfaS45BvhYwbv2o5iE5nFA4UnjmugSaymAnfrinYpGqS3VWJKyJguqCFFQpLaTn1eQbB